seravat/experienced-integration-labs/README.md

 4. Test

-  - Run the following command to test all the projects individually with JUnit
+  - Run the following command to test all the projects individually and also the core root project with JUnit

- 		$ mvn clean install -DskipTests
+ 		$ mvn clean install

   - Use the following command to confirm the services are working